davehand/brown2green/README.md

 ## Branching
 - master: for stable releases
 - develop: main development branch (branch from here), merged into master when stable
-- feature-<feature desc>: various branches for implementing each feature, branch from develop
+- feature: various branches for implementing each feature, branch from develop